 Employment Agreements with Certain Officers.
-We have entered into an employment agreement with our Chief Executive Officer, our Chief Financial Officer, each of our other named executive officers and certain other key employees.
-The employment agreements for each officer and key employee had an initial term of two years commencing on May 17, 2007 or August 13, 2007 in the case of Mr. Acree.
-Each employment agreement may be renewed for an additional period at the end of the initial term upon the mutual agreement of the parties entered into at least 30 days prior to the end of the initial term.
+We have employment agreement with each of our Chief Executive Officer, our Chief Financial Officer, our other named executive officers and certain other key employees.
+The employment agreements for each officer and key employee (with the exception of Mr. Buchler, who joined the Company in September 2009) commenced in May 2007, with an initial two-year term and were continued on a month to month basis until new agreements were put in place in December 2009.
 Each employment agreement provides for a base salary, a discretionary bonus, and participation in our benefit plans and programs.